ekeel-project/docs/mkdocs/platforms/quickstart.md

 If you don't already have VS Code installed, download and install it from [here](https://code.visualstudio.com/).

 ---

-### **Step 2: Clone the Repository via VS Code**
+### **Step 2: Clone the Repositories via VS Code**
+Based on the project you are working on, clone one or both of the repositories, since they are independent.

+1. Create a folder named `apps` at the same level as `docs`.
+2. Clone the `annotator` repository:
+    - Enter the repository URL: `https://github.com/ekeel-project/annotator.git`
+    - Choose the `apps` directory as the local directory.
+    - VS Code will clone the repository and prompt you to open the cloned folder.
+Click **Open**.
-1. Clone the repo using the [official guide](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#_clone-a-repository-locally)
+3. Clone the `augmentator` repository:
-2. Enter the repository URL: `https://github.com/ekeel-project/ekeel.git`
+    - Enter the repository URL: `https://github.com/ekeel-project/augmentator.git`
-3. Choose a local directory where you want to clone the repository.
+    - Choose the `apps` directory as the local directory.
-4. VS Code will clone the repository and prompt you to open the cloned folder.
+    - VS Code will clone the repository and prompt you to open the cloned folder.
 Click **Open**.

 ---
 ### **Step 3: Paste `secrets.env`**